os-js/OS.js-xpra/README.md

 * Xpra installed
 * Websockify (**with the python module**)
+* python-dbus, python-gobject

-At the moment you'll have to manually start a process:
+At the moment you'll have to manually start a process, for example Firefox:

 ```
 xpra --no-daemon --bind-tcp=127.0.0.1:10000 --start=firefox --html=on start :2
 ```

+If you want audio, add the `--speaker=on` argument.
+Only standard mediasource via opus+mka has been tested, so this might not work properly.
+You have been warned :)

 ## Working